letsdrink/ouzo/docs/documentation/orm.rst

 Let's see an example.

-We have products that are assigned to exactly one category, and categories that can have multiple products.
+Lets assume that we have products that are assigned to exactly one category, and categories that can have multiple products.

 ::